Swarthe/utility/README.md

 # utility

-## Function

-Utility scripts to simplify common CLI actions.
+Scripts to simplify common CLI actions (in development).

 - `backup`: Backup the filesystem to an external location.
 - `record`: Record the display and desktop or microphone audio.